Bamyan Travel Guide

 While you can easily make Chehelburj a day trip, it is definitely worthwhile to stay in the village below.
 A family there does run a small homestay.
 Plan to pay about 1,500 AFS per person, including dinner and breakfast.

 Bamyan offers some of the best trekking opportunities in Afghanistan, including the Koh e Baba Mountains and home to Bamyan’s tallest peak Shah Foladi, The Bamyan Plateau, the stand-alone peak in southern Bamyan of Koh e Mekh, and trekking village to village just south of Bamyan Town.
 Read up more about all of the trekking possibilities in Bamyan in my Bamyan trekking guide.

 - Budget: You can sleep at the chaikhanas along the main street in Bamyan for about 300-500 AFS/night per person.
 Note that some do not have toilets and few have showers, so do ask

 - Midrange: Noorband Qala Hotel $40-60 USD/night, dbl

 - Splurge: Silk Road Hotel $100 USD/night, dbl

 How To Get To Bamyan

-At the time of writing, there were no commercial flights to Bamyan, so the only way to visit is by car from either Kabul or Mazar e Sharif.
+At the time of writing, there were no commercial flights to Bamyan, so the only way to visit is by car from Kabul (still the case in May 2021).
 For those willing to take on the risks of this journey I recommend hiring a private car and guide such as the services of Let’s Be Friends Afghanistan.
-Update: there are flights running again to Bamyan, though they are intermittent and likely to be canceled last minute, so always have a backup plan to drive.

 How To Get Around Bamyan Valley